 Skip to Content

-At Massey University we refer to programmes and papers.
-A programme is your overall qualification (for example, degree, diploma and certificate) whereas papers are the individual courses that you take to complete your chosen programme.
-For example, the "Bachelor of Business Studies" is a programme whereas "115.101 Statistics for Business" is a paper that is part of the Bachelor of Business programme.
+At Massey University we refer to programmes and courses.
+A programme is your overall qualification (for example, degree, diploma and certificate) whereas courses are the individual modules that you take to complete your chosen programme.
+For example, the "Bachelor of Business Studies" is a programme whereas "115.101 Statistics for Business" is a course that is part of the Bachelor of Business programme.

-Each programme has its own structure which is explained in the Courses web pages.
-When you select your individual papers you need to ensure that you are on track to fulfil all of your programme requirements to be able to graduate.
+Each programme has its own structure which is explained in the Programmes and courses web pages.
+When you select your individual courses you need to ensure that you are on track to fulfil all of your programme requirements to be able to graduate.

 This guide provides you with an overview of the things you need to take into consideration which include: